 Fog and early daylight introduce a muted atmosphere that often reads as clean and tranquil.
 Cloud cover blocks sharp sunlight, so illumination settles evenly across the environment and strong shadows are largely absent.

-To achieve this look, CG teams typically rely on restrained directional lighting supported by global illumination.
+To achieve this look, CGI lighting teams rely on restrained directional light supported by global illumination.
 Light spreads more gradually, tonal shifts stay smooth, and contrast remains controlled.
 Such conditions help products appear grounded and natural, which makes this lighting approach a practical choice for lifestyle renderings.

 6. Sunrise / Sunset (Morning / Evening)